Ultra-Tech-code/stacks-test/README.md

-# Stacks DApp Frontend
+# Stacks Voting DApp

-A Next.js web application for interacting with Stacks smart contracts on the Stacks Testnet.
-This DApp provides a user-friendly interface to connect your Stacks wallet and interact with deployed smart contracts.
+A decentralized voting application built with Next.js that interacts with a Clarity smart contract on the Stacks Testnet.
+This DApp enables users to create polls, cast votes, and view results in real-time using WebSocket updates.

 ## 🌟 Features

 - **Wallet Integration**: Connect with Leather or Xverse wallet extensions
-- **Contract Interactions**: Call smart contract functions directly from the UI
-- **Key-Value Storage**: Store and retrieve data using the contract's map functionality
-- **Event Testing**: Test contract events including token minting, NFT operations, and STX transfers
+- **Poll Creation**: Create on-chain polls with customizable duration
+- **Voting System**: Cast Yes/No votes on active polls
+- **Real-time Updates**: WebSocket integration for live poll updates
+- **Vote Tracking**: Automatic detection of user's voting history from on-chain data
+- **Poll Management**: Poll creators can end their polls early
+- **Vote Analytics**: Visual progress bars and percentage breakdowns
 - **Responsive Design**: Modern, mobile-friendly interface with dark mode support
-- **Real-time Feedback**: Loading states and error handling for all transactions
+- **Smart Caching**: Server-side caching to prevent API rate limits

 ## 📋 Prerequisites